-Approach via Mesa Trail off CO Hwy 170, W of 93.
-N on Big Bluestem, then cross country.
-Somewhat hard to find.
+Approach via Mesa Trail off CO Hwy 170, West of 93.
+Go North on Big Bluestem, then proceed cross country.
+This is somewhat hard to find.
 Get a good bearing on it before you're off in the woods.
-Once you are in the trees, it becomes harder to spot the flatiron.
+Once you are in the trees, it becomes harder to spot the Flatiron.
 3 rocks looked suggestive.
 Finally, it's higher.

-We started about 50 feet L of the nadir of the rock.
+We started about 50 feet left of the nadir of the rock.

 P1.
 Per Rick Blair: Roach has the start a few feet left of the low point at a 3 foot high roof then angel up right to a big tree about 120 feet up, it goes 5.6, is steep for the Flatirons and quite run out.

-Alternatively: Up a ramp 220 ft to a tree on a ledge.
-Light pro.
-Could be split into 2 pitches but belay stances were less obvious.
+Alternatively: Up a ramp 220 feet to a tree on a ledge with light pro.
+This could be split into 2 pitches, but belay stances were less obvious.

 P2.
-From this ledge, you can go up a bowl, loop a flake, sling a tree, up to a tree, 170 ft.
+From this ledge, you can go up a bowl, loop a flake, sling a tree, up to a tree, 170 feet.

 P3.
-Up R across a slab to a chimney/slot, 60 ft.
+Up right across a slab to a chimney/slot, 60 feet.
 Belay somewhat au cheval.

 P4.
-You can go up R to the edge but it may be better up middle of slab.
-200+ ft. #4 Camalot useful.
+You can go up right to the edge, but it may be better up middle of slab, 200+ feet.
+A #4 Camalot is useful.

 P6.
-Go up a rib & down, thru arch (airy) from R to L. Pull on a block, up a finger rail to the top.
-80 ft.
+Go up a rib & down, through the arch (airy) from right to left.
+Pull on a block (gently), go up a finger rail to the top, 80 feet.

-Rap 55 ft to the N. Hike to Fatiron & then down.
+Rap 55 feet to the North.
+Hike to Fatiron & then down.